lucasgris/wav2vec4bp/README.md

 \* We found a problem with the dataset used in these experiments regarding the VoxForge subset.
 In this test set, some speakers were also present in the training set (which explains the lower WER).
 The final version of the dataset does not have such contamination.

-\** We do not performed validation in the subset experiments.
+\** We do not perform validation in the subset experiments.
 CETUC has a poor variety of transcriptions.
 It might be overfitted.

 ##### Transcription examples